conao3/celpa/README.md

 ## Build Scripts

-Building MELPA is all based around using the `Makefile` included in the root repository directory.
+Building CELPA is all based around using the `Makefile` included in the root repository directory.
 Described below are the actions that accepted by the `Makefile`.

-* `all` -- Builds all packages under the `recipes/` directory and compiles the `index.html` file for the [melpa] website.
+* `all` -- Builds all packages under the `recipes/` directory and compiles the `index.html` file for the [celpa] website.

 * `recipes/<NAME>` -- Build individual recipe `<NAME>`.
 Built packages
 are put in the `packages/` folder with version corresponding to the